TarynBeaupre/VideoGamed/README.md

 ![Video Game View](images/videogame-view.png)

-The video game view is...
+The video game view is the view given to each game on the site.
+It contains an image of the game, the developer, publishing year, the number of accumulated stars from the reviews, the platforms it is available on and a general description of the game itself.
+Logged in users can add a game to their wishlist, or leave a review .
+It also has a links to purchase the game.

 ![My Account View](images/myaccount-view.png)

-This account view is...
+This account view is a page that can be accessed by a logged in user.
+They can see a summary of their activity on the site such as number of games reviewed and their wishlist game count.
+From this page they can also alter their username, email or password.

 ![Leave A Review View](images/leaveareview-view.png)

-This leave a review view is ...
+This leave a review view is a screen accessed when the user decides to leave a review for a game.

 ![Review View](images/reviews-view.png)